Jamesaskew101/ERP-Additional-Materials/README.md

 - **`model_finetuning/`**
    Provides the infulstructure for model fine tuning
   - Uses two methods of fine-tuning for comparitive analysis.
-  - Final model fine-tuning to be used is that of the hybrid_fine_tune.py
+  - Final model fine-tuning to be used is that of the Hybrid_tuning.py
+  - Analyses training proceedures and results using

 - **`model_analysis/`**
   Provides scripts for evaluating model performance.